Noticed everything in that first glance did you? … Or did you?

 Concept Illustrated: Using Stone Rolls to Find Tracks

-The idea: Searching for disturbances of stones embedded in soil is another way to find tracks when they aren’t obvious … Illustrate this concept using a small-ish stone rolled by a deer foot …
+The idea: Noticing stones disturbed in their soil beds, or knocked clear out of them, is another way to find tracks when they aren’t obvious … Here this is illustrated using a small-ish stone rolled by a deer foot …

 Well, ok, that photo to the left might be a slight exaggeration … Just a little.
 Yet it does demonstrate the main idea.